ExpediaGroup/shunting-yard/README.md

 ### Graphite Metrics

 Graphite configurations can be passed to Shunting Yard using an optional `--ct-config` argument which takes a YAML file and passes it directly to internal Circus Train instance.
-Refer to the Circus-Train README [here](https://github.com/HotelsDotCom/circus-train#graphite) for more details.
+Refer to the [Circus Train README](https://github.com/HotelsDotCom/circus-train#graphite) for more details.

 #### Sample ct-config.yml: